Konrud/switch-web-component/README.md

 # switch-web-component
-Switch Web Component (Using Shadow DOM)
+Switch Web Component (Using Custom Elements v1 and Shadow DOM)

 ## Summary
 The `<switch-component></switch-component>` is functionally identical to the checkbox, except that instead of representing "checked" and "unchecked" states, it represents the states like "on" and "off".
 States might be changed via HTML attribute or via the property on the element itself.